-People were responsible for the introduction of dingoes, an ancient breed of Canis familiaris introduced from South-East Asia ~4500 years before present (Jackson et al. 2017), that subsequently became a pest (Fleming et al. 2014) and invaded most Australian environments (Johnson and Letnic 2014).
+People were responsible for the introduction of dingoes (Canis lupis dingo).
+Dingoes evolved from an ancient breed of dog Canis lupis familiaris which were introduced from South-East Asia ~4500 years before present (Jackson et al. 2017), that subsequently became a pest (Fleming et al. 2014) and invaded most Australian environments (Johnson and Letnic 2014).